dialogic-godot/documentation/documentation/custom-portraits.md

 ## 6. Examples

-Besides the `DefaultPortrait` scene (in `addons/dialogic/Other`) there are some example scenes in `addons/dialogic/Example Assets/Portraits`, that implement some or all of these methods to achieve different effects.
+Besides the `DefaultPortrait` scene (in `addons/dialogic/Other`) there are some example scenes in `addons/dialogic/Example Assets/Portraits`, that implements some or all of these methods to achieve different effects.

 Take a look at them if you feel unsure how to implement a valid portrait scene!